-As of April 9, all New Yorkers 16 and older are eligible for vaccination.
+As of April 29, all New Yorkers 16 and older are eligible for vaccination, and no appointments are necessary.
 The latest detailed information is here on the city’s Command Center page.

 Where can you get the vaccine?
 If you have a primary care physician, workplace/union health plan, or other healthcare provider, start there.
-Those in eligible groups can also use the Vaccine Finder website or Vaccine Hub to find vaccination providers nearby (including Advantage Care on Church Avenue, Costco, and a 24-hour site at the Brooklyn Army Terminal).
+All New Yorkers 16 & older can also use the Vaccine Finder website or Vaccine Hub to find vaccination providers nearby (including Advantage Care on Church Avenue, Costco, and a 24-hour site at the Brooklyn Army Terminal).

 If you are not comfortable using a computer or smartphone to register for an appointment, please call the New York State COVID-19 Vaccination Hotline at 1-833-NYS-4-VAX (1-833-697-4829).
 Appointments may be added at any time so be sure to check for the latest availability; the NYC Health & Hospitals site tends to add appointment slots shortly after midnight, for the night owls.
 You can also sometimes find community programs or pharmacy availability at https://nycvaccinelist.com/ — be sure to filter for Brooklyn locations.

 NYC vaccine hubs will be open from 9:00 AM – 7:00 PM, seven days a week.